mhatvan/react-carousel/docs/plugins/accessingManagingState.md

 * ```activeSlideIndexState: Number```: Active carousel slide index.
 Used in infinite plugin

-* ```transformOffsetSelector: Number```: Calculates offset in pixels to be applied to Track element in order to show current slide correctly
+* ```transformOffsetSelector: Number```: Calculates offset in pixels to be applied to track element in order to show current slide correctly

 * ```nearestSlideSelector: Number```: Checks what slide index is the nearest to the current position (to calculate the result of dragging the slider)

 * ```getCurrentValueSelector: Number```: Selector which uses strategies to calculate the current carousel value